Eyebrow Talk: Publication history

-The first issue of Eyebrow Talk (眉語 (Méiyǔ)) was published in Shanghai on 17 November 1914, the first day of the tenth lunar month.
-(Note: The initial publication date is frequently but erroneously given as October 1, 1914, the first day of the tenth month of the Gregorian calendar.)
+The first issue of the magazine Eyebrow Talk (眉語 (Méiyǔ)) was published in Shanghai, China, on 17 November 1914, the first day of the tenth lunar month.
+(Note: The initial publication date is frequently but erroneously given as 1 October 1914, the first day of the tenth month of the Gregorian calendar.)
 It was published by the New Learning Society (新學會社 (Xīnxué huìshè)), which otherwise mainly published school textbooks through distributors across China.
+Shanghai was then the center of the Chinese publishing industry, as the nation's literary scene began to emerge from a period of inactivity during the collapse of the Qing dynasty and the early Republican period, in about 1908–1914.
 Its founder and editor-in-chief was Gao Jianhua (高劍華), a female writer from Hangzhou who was born around the late 1880s.
-She worked closely with her husband and cousin Xu Xiaotian.
+She worked closely with Xu Xiaotian, her husband and cousin.

-Eyebrow Talk was the first Chinese literary magazine to be marketed towards women, as well as the first to be edited by a woman.
-An early advertisement for the journal, published in the Shanghai newspaper Shen Bao on 15 November, headlines it as a "young ladies' fiction monthly".
+Eyebrow Talk was among the first Chinese literary magazines to be marketed towards women, as well as the first known to be edited by a woman.
+An early advertisement for the magazine, published in the Shanghai newspaper Shen Bao on 15 November 1914, headlines it as a monthly literary magazine for guixu (闺秀), referring to young women from the gentry class.
 The name Eyebrow Talk (also translatable as "the language of eyebrows") connotes flirting, as used in a Chinese figure of speech, "the eyebrows talk and the eyes smile" (眉語目笑 (Méiyǔ mùxiào)).
 Another explanation is given in a declaration printed on the inside cover of the first issue, referring to its publication every lunar month: "Whenever the new moon shows its arch, this magazine will appear, hence the title Eyebrow Talk".